rpm-lab/CSCI5551-Spr25/projects/project4.md

 This project is due on <b>Wednesday, March 5th at 11:59pm CT</b>.

+## Bonus Task
+As a graduate-level course, it is uncommon to have no task involving paper reading!
+Therefore, for the ambitious students, the bonus task for this project is to implement another inverse-kinematics method called "Cyclic Coordinate Descent" (CCD).
+Please read the paper at [https://ieeexplore.ieee.org/document/86079] and implement the method.

 ## Grading

 The project is worth a total of 10 points.